 Central banks can often ignore the impact of a temporary energy shock.
 If energy prices stabilise or fall in line with futures prices – or contracts for delivery on future dates – then inflation will normalise automatically without a lasting impact.
 By the time any monetary policy tightening starts to take effect, it will just exacerbate the downward impact on growth from higher energy prices.
 But the ECB, with its pure inflation targeting mandate, can feel compelled to react in the face of such an event, unlike the Federal Reserve (Fed), which must also calibrate its policy to maximise employment.

-For these reasons, we now expect the ECB to raise interest rates twice in 2026, to pre-empt second-round effects from rising energy prices, starting in June.
+For these reasons, we now expect the ECB to raise interest rates twice in 2026, starting in June, to pre-empt second-round effects from rising energy prices.
 In our view, this risks a policy mistake that could leave Europe’s economy more vulnerable.
 Unlike in 2022, there are few signs of domestic inflationary pressures today.
 The labour market is in balance; wages are not accelerating; households are not spending generous fiscal handouts, as they were post-pandemic; nor is there any strong pent-up demand across the economy.
 Inflation expectations also remain in check.

 We now expect the ECB to raise interest rates twice in 2026, to pre-empt second-round effects from rising energy prices